 Do I need auto insurance?
 The California vehicle registration process can not be complete without auto insurance.
 Minimum 15/30/5 auto insurance is required.
 The first two numbers in 15/30/5 mean, in an accident each person injured can receive a maximum of up to 15,000 dollars with 30,000 dollars total allowed per accident to all parties involved.
 The last number refers to the total coverage per accident for property damage in California; in this case 5,000 dollars.

-STEP 2.
-You have 10 Days to Register your New Vehicle.
+You have 10 days to register your new vehicle.
 Department of Motor Vehicles transfer & CA DMV registration fees are due within 10 days of the vehicle sale or transfer date, or 10 days from the day you establish residency or employment in California.
 An exact amount of vehicle registration fees can only be calculated when you submit your application by mail or make an appointment at your local DMV branch office.

 Registration penalties are assessed if payment is not received by the DMV within 30 days of the sale, or past 10 days of moving to California, or establishing employment.
 If multiple sales occur before the DMV is notified, a separate transfer fee is collected for each sale when the application for transfer is received by the Department of Motor Vehicle.
 Fees may include registration penalty.